Biden's budget boosts military, raises taxes on billionaires, companies | Politics

 House Speaker Nancy Pelosi said Congress looked forward to working on Biden's "bold fiscal blueprint."
 Republicans and moderate Democrats killed similar tax proposals in the 2022 budget.
 The plan was based on economic assumptions from November, well before Russia's invasion of Ukraine, which has exacerbated previous inflationary pressures on energy and food prices, but Biden's top economic adviser Cecilia Rouse said the administration still sees the U.S. economy strengthening and inflation easing over the coming year.

-"The budget I am releasing today sends a clear message that we value fiscal responsibility, safety and security at home and around the world, and the investments needed to continue our equitable growth and build a better America," Biden said in a statement.
+"The budget I am releasing today sends a clear message to the American people (about) what we value: first, fiscal responsibility, second, safety and security, and thirdly ... the investments needed to build a better America," Biden told reporters at the White House.
 The Democratic president said he was calling for higher defense spending to strengthen the U.S. military and "forcefully respond to (Russian President Vladimir) Putin’s aggression against Ukraine" with $1 billion in additional U.S. support for Ukraine’s economic, humanitarian, and security needs.

 The document offers fresh insight into Biden's thinking as he attempts to halt the largest war in Europe since World War Two and prepares for a Nov.
 8 midterm election that could see his Democratic Party lose control of Congress.
-Biden said his administration was on track to reduce the federal deficit by more than $1.3 trillion this year, halving the deficit from the last year of the previous Trump administration, with an additional $1 trillion in deficit reductions planned over the next decade.
+His administration is "making real headway cleaning up the fiscal mess I inherited", Biden said, and would reduce the federal deficit by more than $1.3 trillion this year with $1 trillion in further reductions planned over the next decade.

-"My budget will continue that progress, further reducing the deficit by continuing to support the economic growth that has increased revenues and ensuring that billionaires and large corporations pay their fair share," he said.
+“For most Americans the last few years were very hard, stretching them to the breaking point.
+But billionaires and large corporations got richer than ever," he said, adding, "That's not fair."
 The U.S. federal government, on the hook for rising healthcare and social spending, especially for older Americans, has spent more money than it has taken in for each of the last 20 years.

 BILLIONAIRES TAX Lindsey Graham, the top Republican on the Senate Budget Committee, said Biden's tax hikes would harm U.S. workers and the overall economy, while increasing deficits.